-NOTE: An NS/EP Service Provider can use the same certificates for signing SIP RPH as they use for TN signing, but is not required to do so.
+NOTE: NS/EP NGN-PS Service Providers can use the same certificates for signing SIP RPH as they use for SHAKEN (i.e., Caller ID signing) including the associated SHAKEN governance and certificate management defined in [ATIS-1000080], but are not required to do so.

 Reference Architecture for SIP RPH Signing

+The SHAKEN architecture described in [ATIS-1000074], describes a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network) where the STI-AS and STI-VS are SIP application servers.

-Figure 1 below shows the reference architecture for SIP RPH signing.
-It is an extension to the SHAKEN architecture defined in [ATIS-100074] for signing the SIP RPH of NS/EP NGN-PS calls across IPNNIs.
-In Figure 1, the NS/EP NGN-PS call is originated from service provider A’s network that performs the authentication service and the NS/EP NGN-PS call is terminated in service provider B’s network, which performs the verification service.
-The functional elements within black rectangular boxes are IMS and SHAKEN elements while the dotted red boxes are introduced functional elements necessary to realize the SIP RPH signing for NS/EP NGN-PS.
+Figure 1 below shows a reference architecture for signing and verifying the SIP RPH calls with “ETS” and “WPS” namespace parameters.
+It is an extension to the SHAKEN architecture defined in [ATIS-100074] for signing and verifying the SIP RPH of NS/EP Priority Service calls across IPNNIs.
+In Figure 1, the NS/EP Priority Service call is originated from service provider A’s network that performs the STI-AS function, and the NS/EP Priority Service call is terminated in service provider B’s network, which performs the STI-VS function in accordance to the procedures defined in [IETF RFC 8443] for a rph PASSPorT.
+In Figure 1, the functional elements within black rectangular boxes are IMS and SHAKEN elements as described in [ATIS-1000074] while the dotted red boxes are introduced functional elements necessary to realize signing and verifying the SIP RPH of NS/EP Priority Service calls.

-Figure 1 – Architecture for Signing SIP RPH of NS/EP Calls
+Figure 1 – Architecture for Signing and Verifying SIP RPH of NS/EP Calls

 The reference architecture includes the following elements: